A heuristic search algorithm for discovering large Condorcet domains: Experiments

-Table \ref{tab:results} shows the size of the CDs that broke the record of 1069 and their count.
-The largest CD we found for 10 alternatives has size 1082, while the size of other CDs ranged from 1070 to 1079.
-For 11 alternatives, there were CDs of 5 different sizes larger than the Fishburn domain at the end of the search, with the largest one being 2349.
+In the experiments where the new CDs are found, we kept the top $N=200000$ and $N=100000$ high-value nodes for 10 and 11 alternatives, respectively.
+Table~\ref{tab:results} displays the size and their counts of the CDs that are larger than the Fishburn domains which are the largest known CDs on 10 and 11 alternatives.
+The largest CDs we found on 10 alternatives have size 1082, while the size of other smaller CDs ranges from 1070 to 1079.
+On 11 alternatives, there are CDs of 5 different sizes larger than the Fishburn domain discovered by the search algorithm, with the largest one being 2349.

-It is sensible to claim that the larger the size of the record-breaking CDs, the harder they are to be discovered.
-However, our method found more (equivalent) CDs of size 1072 than those of size 1071 for 10 alternatives and more CDs of size 2337 than those of size 2334 for 11 alternatives.
-This reflects one of the challenges mentioned above in the search where designing a successful heuristic function that prioritizes the large CD is demanding.
+It is sensible to claim that the larger the size of CDs, the harder they are to be discovered.
+However, our method found more (isomorphic) CDs of size 1072 than those of size 1071 for 10 alternatives and more CDs of size 2337 than those of size 2334 for 11 alternatives.
+This reflects one of the challenges mentioned above in the search where designing a successful heuristic function that prioritizes the large CD is challenging.
 It also insinuates that the heuristic function we crafted, although with significant efforts, is imperfect.
 We see it as an open research problem to design an efficient and effective heuristic function that distinguishes the CDs of different sizes with a large margin such that the unpromising partial CDs can be ruled out with high confidence.

-Our search algorithm, though relying on access to a database, can be scaled to run on thousands of CPU cores in array jobs, each of which independently starts a search on a partial CD.
-We employed this technique and started 1000 searches on 1000 CPU cores on QMUL HPC machine \cite{king2021apocrita}, and found CDs whose size is 224 for eight alternatives, the largest CD for $n=8$ \cite*{leedham2023largest}.
+This search algorithm, though relying on access to a database, can be scaled to run on thousands of CPU cores on parallel, each of which independently starts a search on a partial CD.
+We experimented with this technique by starting 1000 searches on 1000 CPU cores on QMUL HPC machine \citep{king2021apocrita}, and found CDs whose size is 224 for eight alternatives, the largest CD for $n=8$ \citep{leedham2024largest}.